ashwinvis/phd-thesis/chapter_00_4_results.md

 where $J_L \equiv \JJ\cdot\rr / |\rr|$ and $u_L \equiv \uu\cdot\rr / |\rr|$ are
 longitudinal increments.
 This law was also verified accurately with numerical simulation as shown in @fig:flux-struct.
-Using @eq:Kolmo and the central assumptions that shocks dominate structure functions, a simple model was developed with which scaling relations for higher order structure functions and their ratios, skewness, flatness etc. were derived.
+Using @eq:Kolmo and the central assumptions that the dynamics is dominated by shocks, a simple model was developed with which scaling relations for higher order structure functions and their ratios, skewness, flatness etc. were derived.
 These relations depend on an estimate for the mean separation distance between shocks.
 This was